tariq7299/ArabicApp/dynamic-to-to.md

 # What i want to do now -- Main objectives

-8. Create courses page
-9. Create contact us page
 10. Make contact us work in backnd
-11. Make button in hero with a modifeir called primary button
-12. Fix bg-white of contact us as it is not rendring whte background

 ## Implemetation and steps